A startup with a novel approach to treating optic neuropathies

 The lentiviral technology developed by Pierre Charneau is under clinical for a therapeutic HIV vaccine, licensed to Theravectys, and has completed Phase I trials.

 Pierre Charneau, Founder of the startup Theravectys

 The Institut Pasteur has always supported TheraVectys and is involved in its development.
-In June 2017, TheraVectys and the Institut Pasteur launched an ambitious collaborative project: a joint laboratory, in order to capitalize on the licensing agreements and to strengthen synergy to create a strong shared IP portfolio.
+In June 2017, TheraVectys and the Institut Pasteur launched an ambitious collaborative project: a joint laboratory, in order to capitalize on licensing agreements and to strengthen synergies to create a strong shared IP portfolio.
 This joint laboratory ensures optimal allocation of resources and access to world-class research facilities.

 TheraVectys' ambition is to provide a concrete response to the principal infectious diseases and cancers affecting both developed and developing countries.
 Results obtained in pre-clinical animal studies meet this ambition, demonstrating unprecedented vaccine efficacy both in the field of therapeutic anti-tumoral vaccine and prophylactic vaccines against major infectious diseases including AIDS, malaria and COVID.